UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_2/Part3.md

 ### STL Sorting Algorithm

 Even though learning how these algorithms work are useful so you know how they work and can manipulate them.
-Most of the time, you don't need to make these algorithms everytime you use them.
+Most of the time, you don't need to make these algorithms every time you use them.
 We usually use the standard library.

 The standard library has it's own sorting function.